-How to install OS maps on your mobile device
+How to install either OS maps or Memory Map Navigator on your mobile device

-Install one of the free Apps and Buy or Subscribe to Maps
+Install one of the free Apps and Trial, Buy or Subscribe to Maps

-Our routes overlay the OS maps which are far more detailed than the normal mobile Google maps showing all the footpaths, contours and map symbols.
+Our routes overlay the detailed OS maps (in either App) which are far more acurate than the normal mobile Google maps showing all the footpaths, contours and map symbols.
 Don’t be tempted to make do with the free base maps that come with the Apps as they are not detailed enough and will spoil the route for you.

-Click or tap the first of the images below to start a slide show:
+Click or tap the first of the images in either series to start a slide show:

 TIPS - BEFORE YOU LEAVE (Important)

-- You can browse additional resources that other guests may have left (such as photos and / or descriptions) by clicking on the appropriate icon on the desktop of the "Virtual PC" in your cottage at The Hyning Estate.
-Please consider emailing us any photos or other information to add that you think may be useful to future guests.
+- You can browse additional resources that other guests may have left (such as photos and / or descriptions) by using our "NextCloud Collaboration Platform" once you've arrived at The Hyning Estate (details are included in the Welcome Guide).
+Please consider uploading any photos or other information to add that you think may be useful to future guests.

 - Importing GPX files - OS Maps / Memory Map may not associate automatically with GPX files so you may need to select the application to import the downloaded GPX routes into.
 Depending on your file explorer you may be presented automatically with a list or you may need to select and / or hold the file to invoke the dialogue.

-- If you have a subscription to OS Maps Online then the map data will only be available whilst you are connected to the internet unless you download the required section of map so you must do this before you leave (whilst connected to our WiFi) as the mobile phone signal may be poor at your destination.
+- If you have a subscription to OS Maps Online then the map data will only be available whilst you are connected to the internet unless you download the required section of map so you must do this before you leave (whilst connected to our WiFi) as the mobile phone signal may be poor at your destination - use "Download Offline Maps".

 - Whether you are a subscriber or have redeemed a paper map then load the downloaded map from the Maps menu before loading the route (as per the slideshow above).

-- If your phone is to be your only source of navigation then we recommend taking a fully charged spare battery pack with you (a portable 50000mAh USB Power Bank costs £11 on EBay).
+- We recommend taking a backup paper map & compass but if your phone is to be your only source of navigation then we suggest taking a fully charged spare battery pack with you (a portable 50000mAh USB Power Bank costs £11 on EBay).
 There are still advantages in redeeming paper maps!

 - Remember to take equipment appropriate to the type of activity (Boots, Waterproofs, Warm Clothes, puncture repair kit, tools, pump, Food & Drink, First Aid, Map, Compass, Mobile Phone etc) and if embarking on a challenging route then let someone else know where you're going and when you expect to be back.